sanger-pathogens/assorted-sub-workflows/themisto2/README.md

 ### Candidate index rebuild

-`LINEAGE_SPECIFICITY_FILTER`'s output (one candidate FASTA per targeted lineage) is wrapped into a colour-list (`CANDIDATE_COLOR_LIST`) and rebuilt end to end: GGCAT -> SBWT build/check -> Themisto2 build/stats.
+`LINEAGE_SPECIFICITY_FILTER`'s output (one candidate FASTA per targeted lineage) is wrapped into a colour-list (`CANDIDATE_COLOUR_LIST`) and rebuilt end to end: GGCAT -> SBWT build/check -> Themisto2 build/stats.
 This is a QC gate only -- no export needed, since the ATB check below reads unitigs straight off `SBWT_DUMP_UNITIGS`, not a Themisto2 export.
 A lineage whose candidate FASTA comes back empty (nothing cleared the lineage-specificity thresholds) skips the rebuild entirely, with a `log.warn`, rather than failing the run.

 ### ATB cross-species check